ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/indexes/creating-and-deploying.js.markdown

 ##### Define a static-index using a custom class
 ---

-* To define a static-index using a custom class inherit from `AbstractIndexCreationTask`.
+* To define a static-index using a custom class, extend the `AbstractJavaScriptIndexCreationTask` class.

 * This method is recommended over the [Creating an index using an operation](../indexes/creating-and-deploying#create-a-static-index---using-an-operation) method
-  for its simplicity and the following advantages:
+  for its simplified index definition, offering a straightforward way to define the index.
-  * **Strongly-typed syntax**:
-    Provides strong typing when defining the index, making it easier to work with.
-  * **Ease of querying**:
-    Lets you use the index class name in a query, instead of hard-coding the index name.

-    {CODE indexes_1@Indexes/Creating.cs /}
+    {CODE:nodejs indexes_1@indexes/creating.js /}

 * A complete example of creating a static-index is provided [below](../indexes/creating-and-deploying#create-a-static-index---example).